YouTube video for this section is still under creation. Please be patient ^^

 This means that when using this tool, I should specify two integer values for `first_number` and `second_number`, respectively.

-INFO: [PROMPT]: You have a task to solve.
+INFO: [PROMPT][To: Ai assistant]: You have a task to solve.
 Use the tool at your disposition to solve the task by outputting as JSON the correct arguments.
 In return, you will get an answer from the tool.
 The task is:

 What's 2+2 ?